Skip to content

 You can now schedule your Simulation by hitting the blue "Simulate now" button.
 Choose your moment and hit start.

-On time, a Simulation based on your Scenario template is generated. it is listed in your Scenario overview and in the Simulations menu.
-Fron there, you can follow the course of the Simulation and interact with it, for example to validate manual expectations.
+On time, a Simulation based on your Scenario template is generated.
+It is listed in your Scenario overview and in the Simulations menu.
+From there, you can follow the course of the Simulation and interact with it, for example to validate manual expectations.

 During the course of the simulation, results are updated and can be consulted in the Simulation overview.